Sarah Blaffer Hrdy: The Woman That Never Evolved

 Hrdy's third book came out in 1981: The Woman That Never Evolved.
-She begins chapter one with a sentence indicating that the results of her work suggest females should be given a lot more credibility than previously thought.
+She begins chapter one with a sentence indicating that the results of her work suggest female agency should be given a lot more credit than previously assumed.
 "Biology, it is sometimes thought, has worked against women."
-Here, Hrdy expands upon female primate strategies.
-The book is one of The New York Times Notable Books of 1981.
+Here, Hrdy expands upon female reproductive strategies.
+The book was selected as one of The New York Times Notable Books of 1981.

 In 1984, Hrdy co-edited Infanticide: Comparative and Evolutionary Perspectives.
 It was selected as a 1984–1985 "Outstanding Academic Book" by Choice, the journal of the Association of College and Research Libraries.

 Mother Nature

-In 1999, Hrdy published Mother Nature: Maternal Instincts and How They Shape the Human Species.
+In 1999, Hrdy published Mother Nature: A history of mothers, infants, and natural selection.
 She examines "human mothers and infants in a broader comparative and evolutionary framework," informing and forming views of mother-infant interdependence from a sociobiological viewpoint.

-She discusses how mothers are continually making trade-offs between quality and quantity, and weighing the best possible actions for them and their infant.
-Hrdy's view is that there is no defined 'maternal instinct': It depends on a number of variables and is therefore not innate, as once thought.
-She also stands by her view that humans have evolved as cooperative breeders, making them essentially unable to raise offspring without a helper.
+In it she described the trade-offs between subsistence and reproduction that mothers have to juggle, sometimes leading to difficult maternal investment "decisions".
+Rather than assuming automatic maternal responses, Hrdy views "maternal instinct" as a process unfolding in line with local conditions and cues from the infant.
+She stresses that an ape producing such costly offspring as humans could not have evolved unless mothers had had help from others, and had been what sociobiologists term cooperative breeders.

-This is where the concept of allomothering comes in—relatives other than the mother, such as the father, grandparents, and older siblings, as well as genetically unrelated helpers, such as nannies, nurses, and child care groups, who spend time with an infant, leaving the mother with more free time to meet her own needs.
+Humans evolved to rely on assistance from group members other than the mother, using the term "allomother" she first used in her 1975 PhD thesis describing infant-sharing in langurs (from the Greek "allo" for "other than") to refer to any female or male other than the mother who helps to care for an infant.
+In the human case allomothers are often a father, grandparents, or older siblings, as well as genetically unrelated helpers, including nannies, and child care groups, who help care for and provision infants, freeing the mother to meet her own needs and in the case of early humans, breed again sooner.